dbursztynowski/5g-taskforce/looptest/README.md

 ## 2.2 Scale Open5GS UPF function

+_Note: While doing this exercise, you may want to check the number of amf_sessions independently by querying Prometheus.
+In that case, first follow the instructions in section 2.3 and use them when scaling the UPF._

-It is assumed that all components (Open5GS and the monitoring platform) have been installe according to our instructions.
-Otherwise some details may differ.
+Below, it is assumed that all components (Open5GS and the monitoring platform) have been installed according to our instructions.
+Otherwise some details may differ and soem adaptations may be required.

 <pre><font color="#26A269"><b>ubuntu@labs</b></font>:<font color="#12488B"><b>~/labs/5gtask</b></font>$ kubectl get pods
 NAME                                       READY   STATUS    RESTARTS        AGE